History of Second Floor

 The Board of Governors approved the following for the 2012-2013 academic year:

-SFAC should remain intact to continue working on several of the recommendations proposed by the Board.
-Each member of the SFAC shall be a current fee-paying student at the University of Minnesota, registered for a minimum of 6 credits per semester or if a graduate student, making progress towards a degree as defined by their department.
-Recommended membership includes:
+SFAC remained intact to continue working on several of the recommendations proposed by the Board.
+It was maintained that each member of SFAC would be a current fee-paying student at the University of Minnesota, registered for a minimum of 6 credits per semester or if a graduate student, would be making progress towards a degree as defined by their department.
+Recommended membership included:

 - One representative from each of the nine cultural centers.

 - One representative from STLF and SELF each.

 - One representative from MSA and GAPSA each.

 - Three representatives from non-represented groups.